-Once the doctor has diagnosed an ovulation problem, options for treatments will be discussed with you.
+Once the fertility specialist has diagnosed an ovulation problem, options for treatments will be discussed with you.
 The aim will be to start you ovulating.

-The fertility medications are either oral tablets (Clomiphene Citrate) or injections (gonadotrophins).
+The fertility medications are either oral tablets or injections.
 Your doctor will decide which is most suitable for you.
-Both medications aim to release follicle stimulating hormone (FSH), which stimulates the ovary to produce a follicle (a cyst-like structure that contains an egg).
+All medications aim to release Follicle Stimulating Hormone (FSH), which stimulates the ovary to produce a follicle (a cyst-like structure that contains an egg).
 If you have injections, you will be monitored with blood tests and ultrasounds.
 This will identify ovulation and the optimal time for sexual intercourse to assist with achieving a pregnancy.

 The length of the treatment is determined by the individual response of the woman.
 As women respond differently to different doses of medication, each patient has to be assessed individually and the dose tailored according to her response.

-Clomid blocks the effect of estrogen, which allows larger amounts of FSH to be released into the blood stream to promote follicular growth.
-As the follicle grows, it produces increasing estrogen levels.
-When the estrogen levels are high enough, this triggers LH to rise, which then leads to ovulation.
+Letrozole and clomiphene blocks the effect of oestrogen, which allows larger amounts of FSH to be released into the blood stream to promote follicular growth.
+As the follicle grows, it produces increasing oestrogen levels.
+When the oestrogen levels are high enough, this triggers LH to rise, which then leads to ovulation.

-Up to 80 percent of women ovulate when taking Clomid, however, only 60 percent of women become pregnant.
+Up to 80% of women ovulate when taking Letrozole or clomiphene however, only 60% of women become pregnant.
 As the average couple takes about 6 months to conceive, it would be reasonable to expect pregnancy will not necessarily occur in the first treatment.
-Therefore if conception does not occur within 3–4 good ovulation cycles then it is advisable to have a review with your doctor.
+If conception does not occur within 3–4 good ovulation cycles, it is advisable to have a review with your fertility specialist.

-Common side effects of Clomid include headaches, hot flushes and mood disturbances, and some women experience pain at ovulation.
-Occasionally, a woman will ovulate more than one egg, and a multiple pregnancy (eg, twins) may occur in 8% of women.
+Occasionally, a woman will ovulate more than one egg, and a multiple pregnancy (e.g. twins) may occur in 8% of women.

-If Clomid is not effective for you, the next stage of treatment is usually to start administering a stronger category of medication called gonadotrophins- which are synthetic forms of FSH, LH and Human chorionic gonadotrophin (Hcg).
-These hormones are naturally produced by humans.
-The injections are daily injections self-administered in the abdomen.
-The dose is determined by such factors, such as age, medical history and your BMI (body mass index).
+If Letrozole or clomiphene are not effective for you, the next stage of treatment is usually to start administering a stronger category of medication known as gonadotrophin, commonly referred to as FSH, which is a synthetic form of FSH.
+The injection is daily and self-administered into the abdomen.
+The dose is determined by such factors, as age, medical history and your body mass index (BMI).

-The gonadotrophins directly act on the ovary, promoting development of the fluid sacs (follicles), containing the eggs.
+The gonadotrophin FSH directly acts on the ovary, promoting development of the fluid sacs (follicles), which contain the eggs.
 The aim is to stimulate the growth of 1–2 follicles.
-Ideally no more than 1–2 eggs should develop to maturity.
-It is sometimes necessary to cancel treatment if more than 2 follicles grow, because of the increased risk of a multiple pregnancy (eg. twins, triplets).
+Ideally, no more than 1–2 eggs should develop to maturity.
+It is sometimes necessary to cancel treatment if more than two follicles grow, because of the increased risk of a multiple pregnancy (e.g. twins, triplets).

-While you are taking the injections, monitoring with blood tests and scans are required to track your response.
+While you are taking the FSH injection, monitoring with blood tests and scans is required to track your response.
 The amount of blood tests and scans will depend on your own individual response.
-You may need several blood tests and more than 1 scan.
+You may need several blood tests and more than one scan.
 The length of the treatment is variable and tailored to the individual.
-Once the dominant follicle has been identified you will be advised of when you will stop the FSH injections and proceed with a ‘trigger’ injection of Hcg to make the dominant follicle ovulate and allow for optimal timing of sexual intercourse.
+Once the dominant follicle has been identified, you will be advised of when you will stop the FSH injections and proceed with a ‘trigger’ injection of a hormone called human Chorionic Gonadotrophin (hCG) to make the dominant follicle ovulate and allow for optimal timing of sexual intercourse.

 After ovulation, the next phase of the cycle is called the luteal phase.
 This is the time implantation of the embryo into the lining of the uterus occurs.
-Sometimes in this luteal phase another medication may be required to assist with the preparation of the lining.
-It can be prescribed in the form of a series of injections or vaginal pessaries.
+In the luteal phase another medication is required to assist with the preparation of the lining.
+This is a vaginal pessary application.